-New Orleans’ Vietnamese-American community is responsible for this sandwich, lovingly and locally dubbed a “Vietnamese Po-Boy.”
-Marinated roast pork, creamy mayonnaise and a garnish of fresh lettuce, cucumber, herbs jalapenos and sweet-tart pickled vegetables are loaded onto airy, Vietnamese style French bread.
+This delicious fusion of New Orleans and Vietnamese cuisines features marinated roast pork, creamy mayonnaise and a garnish of fresh cucumber, cilantro and sweet-tart pickled vegetables – all loaded onto airy French bread.

 Our recipe takes just a few ingredients, and involves a super simple hack – replacing the flour, milk and butter mixture with creamy mayonnaise.
 Read More